hypulse/pomodoro-timer-js/README.md

 # Pomodoro Timer Component

-The Pomodoro Timer Component is a versatile, customizable web component designed to integrate a Pomodoro technique timer into web applications.
-It supports the standard Pomodoro technique cycles, including work periods (pomodoros), short breaks, and long breaks, with customization options for each duration and the cycle count.
+This is a prototype for a class-based Pomodoro timer widget built with vanilla JavaScript.

 ## Deisgn Considerations